tranqui/MDMAmazing/docs/source/examples.rst

 .. note:: Replace :code:`self_intermediate_scattering_function` with the correlation function of your choice in the examples above.

-.. todo:: Vectorise the above and create a canonical implementation that we can use instead of having to do the looping manually.
+.. todo:: Vectorise the above.

 Parallel analysis with MPI